jms5039/belly-button-challenge/README.md

 ## Hints 💡🔍
 - Employ `console.log` at various stages of your JavaScript code to examine the data structure and debug your application.

+## References

+Hulcr, J. et al. (2012) *A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable*.
+Retrieved from: [http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/](http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/)

 ---